Spiritual-Programmer/OOPJavascript/README.md

 ## Getting Started

-### Installation

-1. Clone the repo into your desired location using `git clone https://github.com/Spiritual-Programmer/OOPJavascript.git`

 ### How to run the project

+1. Have node installed
-1. Run `node script.js` command to run the project
+2. Run `node script.js` command to run the project

 ### How to test the project